qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 ``qx.ui.mobile.list.renderer.Default``.
 This renderer has a ``title``, ``subtitle`` and a ``image`` property, which can be set individually per row.
-In addition to those properties, the ``showArrow`` property shows an arrow on the left corner of the row, indicating that we have more data to display.
+In addition to those properties, the ``showArrow`` property shows an arrow on the right side of the row, indicating that we have more data to display.

 Finally the model of the list instance is bound to the